jchultarsky101/pcli/README.md

 ### Version 1.8.9

-* Fixed a bug related to missing metadata in the label-folder command
+* Fixed a bug related to missing model metadata in the label-folder command

 ### Version 1.8.8